seanreed1111/sql-recipes/recipes.md

 +----------+---------------------+-------------+---------------+

 +----------+---------------------+-------------+---------------+
 Note that COUNT( ) is zero for artists that are not represented, but SUM( ) and AVG( ) are NULL.
 The latter two functions return NULL when applied to a set of values with no non- NULL values.
-To display a sum or average value of zero in that case, modify the statement to test the value of SUM( ) or AVG( ) with COALESCE( ):
+To display a SUM or average value of zero in that case, modify the statement to test the value of SUM( ) or AVG( ) with COALESCE( ):
 SELECT artist.name AS painter,
 COUNT(painting.a_id) AS 'number of paintings', COALESCE(SUM(painting.price),0) AS 'total price',